One Team, One Goal

 Bruce joined Twitch LLC in 2012, launching a new proprietary trading group, which became profitable within 90 days and generated in excess of $10 million in revenue.
 The group made the firm’s first allocation to an outside trading group; trading strategies including futures, spot foreign exchange, swaps, arbitrage and liquidity aggregation.
 He was promoted to head of foreign exchange in 2015.
 Bruce steered the company through difficult credit consolidations in the prime brokerage world, partially driven by events surrounding the Swiss National Bank, where previous stable currencies had movements in excess of 20% in a day.

-Sean is the Director of Exchange Integration and Education at Bcause LLC.
+Sean is the Director of Development, Exchange Integration, and Education.
 He has an extensive business and technical background in the capital markets space, spanning over 17 years across all major asset classes.

-Sean has been involved with Crypto and Blockchain initiatives for over seven years and has provided advisory to firms on initial coin offerings (ICOs) and firms looking to enter the space.
+Sean has been involved with Crypto and Blockchain initiatives for over eight years.

 Sean is the founder and Chairman of the FIX Protocol Digital Currency/Blockchain Working Group, working to ensure FIX Protocol proper representation in this ever-changing space.
 Sean is also an Advisory Board Member for the Security Traders Association of Chicago.